 COMMON BRAND NAME(S): Linzess

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
+Take this medicine by mouth with water.
+Take it as directed on the prescription label at the same time every day.
 Do not cut, crush or chew this medicine.
-Take on an empty stomach, at least 30 minutes before your first meal of the day.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Swallow the capsules whole.
+Take it on an empty stomach, at least 30 minutes before your first meal of the day.
+Keep taking it unless your health care provider tells you to stop.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.